Spicy Lentil Soup

 - Turn heat down and stir in the spices.

-- Cover and simmer for 40 to 50 minutes, until potato is ultra tender and flavors are incorporated.
+- Cover and simmer for 40 to 50 minutes.

 - Then use an immersion blender to puree the soup.
 (Or transfer soup in batches to a blender, and blend until smooth.)
 The lentils will break down to a nearly smooth consistency, giving a thicker texture and added body to the soup.